-Landscaping at Jandakot Airport must comply with the Jandakot Airport Landscape Design Guidelines, available on the Jandakot Airport website.
+Landscaping at Jandakot Airport should comply with the Jandakot Airport Landscape Design Guidelines, available on the Jandakot Airport website.
 The Landscape Design Guidelines contain a list of preferred species for use in landscaping, including species indigenous to the Jandakot area.
 If you wish to use any species outside of those specified, approval must be obtained from JAH.
 Other requirements include:

-- Minimise lawn areas. - Mulch all garden beds. - Utilise water-efficient irrigation systems (e.g. sub-surface drip irrigation). - Considering capturing and using rainwater for garden irrigation.
+- Minimise the use of lawn. - Mulch all garden beds. - Utilise water-efficient irrigation systems (e.g. sub-surface drip irrigation). - Considering capturing and using rainwater for garden irrigation.